 Considering the history of gaming with e-Sports, e-Sports can be divided into two eras: the arcade era and the Internet era.
-Popular e-Sports games in the former period (from the 1980s to the 1990s) included NBA Jam and VirtuaRacing (Esports, 2020).
-The first e-Sport event held was known to be a major event for the arcade game 'Space Invaders ' which was an event held in 1981.
+Popular e-Sports games in the former period (from the 1980s to the 1990s) included NBA Jam and Virtua Racing (Electronic sports, 2009).
+The first e-Sport event held was known to be a major event for the arcade game 'Space Invaders' which was, according to Hope (2015), an event held in 1981.
 The second landmark can be seen as the tournament games which took place in Seattle in October 28, 1981.
 The event invested more than \$200,000 on organizing and promoting the tournament, and at that point the e-Sports industry had never seen so much money put into a single event.
 The next major milestone for e-Sports is seen as televising the contests.
 A program called Starcade was transmitted between 1982 and 1984, featuring numerous competitive gaming competitions and interviews.

 Until early 1990, e-Sports continued to operate on a smaller scale, mostly due to technological lack.
 Many e-Sports games gained popularity as the Internet grew across local area networks.
-The technology also allowed internet play, which was part of the reason why two well-known game genres used today were developed: Real Time Strategy (RTS) and FPS (First Person Shooter).
+The technology also allowed internet play, which was part of the reason why two wellknown game genres used today were developed: Real Time Strategy (RTS) and FPS (First Person Shooter).
 The Red Annihilation Tournament and the Cyberthlete Professional League (CPL) FRAG Tournament both held in 1997, used the most of this technology.
-Two major events; D. Devil calls these cases as the birth of today's established e-Sports without arcade games.
+Two major events; D.Devil calls these cases as the birth of today's established e-Sports without arcade games.
 The number of events continued to grow steadily until 2000, which within e-Sports is seen as one of the highest peaking years.
-The creation of the games such as Doom in 1993, Warcraft in 1994, Quake in 1996, StarCraft in 1998 and Counter-Strike in 1999are few of examples that created important milestones in the growth of e-Sports.
+The creation of the games Doom (1993), Warcraft (1994), Quake (1996), StarCraft (1998) and Counter-Strike (1999) were important milestones in the growth of e-Sports.